 Find out what essential oils kill Fungus Gnats.
-Imagine waking up at daybreak and reaching out for your pot of freshly brewed coffee when you realize that you have been swatting at the annoying little flying insects (typically known as fungus gnats) in your kitchen or around your indoor potted plants.
+Imagine waking up in the morning, reaching for your freshly brewed pot of coffee, and realizing that you’ve been swatting at annoying little flying bugs (usually called “fungus gnats”) in your kitchen or around your indoor plants.

 Personally, that would be enough for me to start my day on a bad note.
 However, learning from my experiences, I’m here to help you find an answer to what essential oils kill fungus gnats?